Becky Hammon's Success and Achievements in Timeline

 On November 12, 2004, Becky Hammon was inducted into the Colorado State University Sports Hall of Fame.

-January 22, 2005: Colorado State Jersey Retired
+January 22, 2005: Colorado State jersey retired

 On January 22, 2005, Becky Hammon's number 25 Colorado State jersey was retired at Moby Arena.

-August 16, 2005: Scored 2,000th WNBA Career Point
+August 16, 2005: Scored her 2,000th WNBA career point

-On August 16, 2005, Becky Hammon scored her 2,000th WNBA career point.
+On August 16, 2005, Becky Hammon reached 2,000 career points in the WNBA.

-2008: Won Bronze Medal at the Olympics
+2008: Won bronze medal at the Summer Olympics

 On August 31, 2011, Becky Hammon became the seventh player in WNBA history to score 5,000 points.

-July 20, 2015: Won Las Vegas Summer League Title
+July 20, 2015: Won Las Vegas Summer League title

 August 2, 2015: Inducted into the New York Liberty Ring of Honor

-June 25, 2016: Jersey Retired by San Antonio Stars
+June 25, 2016: San Antonio Stars retired Hammon's jersey

-2023: Las Vegas Aces Repeat as Champions
+2023: Las Vegas Aces Repeated as WNBA Champions